 Futures Contracts Risk.
 The Fund expects that certain of the Underlying ETFs in which it invests will utilize futures contracts for its commodities investments.
 Futures contracts are typically exchange-traded contracts that call for the future delivery of an asset by one party to another at a certain price and date, or cash settlement of the terms of the contract.
 The risk of a position in a futures contract may be very large compared to the relatively low level of margin the Underlying ETF is required to deposit.
 In many cases, a relatively small price movement in a futures contract may result in immediate and substantial loss or gain to the investor relative to the size of a required margin deposit.
 In the event no secondary market exists for a particular contract, it might not be possible to effect closing transactions, and the Underlying ETF will be unable to terminate the derivative.
-If the Underlying ETF uses futures contracts for hedging purposes, there is a risk of imperfect correlation between movements in the prices of the derivatives and movements in the securities or index underlying the derivatives contracts may not correlate perfectly with movements in the securities or index underlying them.
+If the Underlying ETF uses futures contracts for hedging purposes, there is a risk of imperfect correlation between movements in the prices of the derivatives and movements that are the subject of such hedge.
+The prices of futures contracts may not correlate perfectly with movements in the securities or index underlying them.